Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 Primary Memory (Primary Storage Devices of a Computer):

-Primary Memory is used by the CPU to store/collect data and information.
-Whereas, Secondary Storage Devices are used to store data permanently and are accessed by the user.
-The Primary Memory Devices are always placed close to the CPU.
-Moreover, the primary memory devices stores a tiny amount of data, when compared to the Secondary Storage Devices.
+Primary Memory is used by the CPU to temporarily store/collect data and instructions.
+In contrast, secondary storage devices are used to store data permanently and are accessible by the user.
+Primary memory devices are always located close to the CPU and generally hold a smaller amount of data compared to secondary storage devices.

 Let’s discuss each Primary Memory in detail.